minio/minio/docs/sts/client-grants.md

 | *Required* | *No* |

 #### Token
 The OAuth 2.0 access token that is provided by the identity provider.
-Application must get this token by authenticating the application using client grants before the application makes an AssumeRoleWithClientGrants call.
+Application must get this token by authenticating the application using client credential grants before the application makes an AssumeRoleWithClientGrants call.

 | Params | Value |
 | :-- | :-- |